LIMB DEFORMITY

 Limb Deformity Diagnosis:

 A doctor or healthcare provider can diagnose limb deformity by performing a physical examination and reviewing the individual’s medical history.
 During the physical examination, the doctor may assess the range of motion of the affected limb, check for swelling or bruising, and perform various tests to evaluate muscle strength and flexibility.
-In some cases, imaging tests such as X-rays or MRIs may be ordered to evaluate the severity of the deformity.
+In some cases, doctors may recommend imaging tests such as X-rays or MRIs to evaluate the severity of the deformity.

 Treatment: